bio-brillouin/HDF5_BLS/README.md

 ## GUI

-The GUI is not yet compatible with v1.0.0.
+The GUI can only be used to create new files following the structure of v1.0.0.

 ## Library